condense9/hark-lang/README.md

 automatically continues when `y` is finished being computed.
 There's no idle server time.

-**Testing**: The local runtime lets you test your program before deployment, and uses Python threading for concurrency.
+**Testing**: The local interpreter lets you test your program before deployment, and uses Python threading for concurrency.

 **Tracing and profiling**: Teal has a built-in tracer tool, so it's easy to see where the time is going.